JoaoMSerra/MicroAutoScale/README.md

   * Bar size: How many units the scale bar will have.
 Defaults to 50 units.
   * Unit: The unit of measurement to be used.
 Defaults to micrometer.
 As a convenience to the user, "um" is automatically replaced by the micrometer sign.

 At the bottom of the screen, there are a few buttons.
 The "Copy Settings to Other Files" button takes the settings of the selected file (files can be selected by clicking on them in the list) and applies them to all the other images.
-The "Select All" button makes all the images (...)
+The "Select All" button enables the "Do" field on all images, while "Select None" disables the "Do" field on all images (to more easily add scale to a single image in a large list, for instance).

+The "Refresh" button at the right of the image list refreshes the file view (in case there were changes to the files).
+When manually writing the input directory, the user must press this button to update the image list.

+Finally, the "Add Scales" button adds scales to all selected images according to the chosen settings.

 ## Scalability